LuizFlavioPinto/Insta-Bot/README.md

 ## Project description

 - This's a project that uses the pupperteer library to create a browser automation.
-This is used to like and coment in posts at one hastag
+This is used to like and coment in posts at a hastag

 ## How to use